The 6 Steps of the Scientific Method to Trial Law – related example:

 Grady Fuson, Oakland Athletics scout, Moneyball (2011 movie)

-Or you can go on the offensive and say “I’ve collected data from 500 potential jurors on this case, and I know it’s worth at least $1,000,000 (or however much the jurors said the case was worth).”
-The defense may realize that you aren’t just basing your number on a gut instinct like they might have done, and conclude that the case will cost them much more if it goes to trial.
+Dependent Variable Or Independent Variable you can go on the offensive and say, “I’ve collected data from 500 potential jurors on this case, and I know it’s worth at least $1,000,000 (or however much the jurors said the case was worth).”
+The defense may realize that you aren’t just basing your number on a gut instinct like they might have done and conclude that the case will cost them much more if it goes to trial.